raiet13/js-rails-updated/notes.md

     -> "has_many" == use the TV shows to render new characters without a redirect -> Show the characters in a Show AND render new characters w/o redirect

+- For complexity's sake in terms of views, updating above -> Show Page with "next" (cycle through all CHARACTERS in a Show) -> Create new Characters on the show character index page without refresh (shows/:show_id/characters)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 - Nice to Haves -